Codeception/Codeception/docs/modules/AngularJS.md

 ### grabFromCurrentUrl

-Executes the given regular expression against the current URI and returns the first match.
+Executes the given regular expression against the current URI and returns the first capturing group.
 If no parameters are provided, the full URI is returned.

 ``` php